Artificial intelligence and machine learning for recruiters

 In the recruiting world, reputation is everything.
 It’s difficult to cultivate a positive reputation for recruiting excellence, and a couple of poor placements can ruin it all.

-At present, AI is a very exciting field with a lot of potential.
+Presently, AI is a very exciting field with a lot of potential.
 That potential should be focused on empowering candidates and recruiters to make better decisions and connect more easily.